 - Your driver may invite you home to meet or have dinner with his family.
 This can be interpreted as a friendly and warm gesture.
 However, do be aware that drivers usually come from lower middle class backgrounds, and it may be done in the hope that you will give something to them.
 Many tourists do feel compelled to contribute some money/financial assistance.
 If you're fine with this, especially if your driver has been honest and helpful, then no problem!

 - It's likely your driver will suggest that you shop at certain places and eat in certain restaurants.
 This is because he will receive a commission from those places or get free food.
 It can become tiring after a while, especially if you're not interested in doing so.
 Be firm in declining.

 Some Recommended and Reliable Companies

-- Namaste India Tours is a small company that's been arranging tours by car (predominantly of Rajasthan) since 1994.
-They offer a number of pre-planned circuits as well as personalized itineraries.
+- Namaste India Tours is a small company that's been arranging tours by car (predominantly in Rajasthan) since 1994.
+They offer a number of pre-planned circuits, as well as personalized itineraries.
 All trips depart from Delhi.
 Click here for information and rates.